We're calling out to community to join a pool of facilitators dedicated to breaking down walls between Denver youth and officers!

 Vision: Youth and police officers will gain the tools they need to navigate non-threatening contacts and build better relationships that will result in more community ownership and partnership for better public safety.

 Thanks to The Denver Foundation and our community partners GRASP, Servicios de La Raza, and Project VOYCE, OIM is offering a series of facilitation trainings through The Conflict Center as it relates to the implementation of the Youth Outreach Project.
-We held our first kick-off training in late January which covered facilitation skills and emotional intelligence principles.
+We are going into year-two and are excited to continue the momentum.

-Approximately every six to eight weeks we will host a facilitator training for adult and youth community leaders and service providers who want to serve as facilitators for the YOP forums in 2016.
-We provide a daily stipend for all participants who attend the all day training with the expectation that participants will facilitate three to five forums over the next year.
+Approximately every six to eight weeks we will host a facilitator training for adult and youth community leaders who want to serve as facilitators for the YOP forums in 2017.

 Overall, OIM's facilitation training series will cover the following topics: